William Bligh

-William Bligh (9 September 1754 – 7 December 1817) was a Royal Navy vice-admiral and colonial administrator who served as the governor of New South Wales from 1806 to 1808.
-He is best known for his role in the mutiny on HMS Bounty, which occurred in 1789 when the ship was under his command.
-The reasons behind the mutiny continue to be debated.
-After being set adrift in Bountys launch by the mutineers, Bligh and those loyal to him stopped for supplies on Tofua, losing one man to native attacks.
-Bligh and his men reached Timor alive, after a journey of 3618 nmi.
+Vice-Admiral of the Blue William Bligh (9 September 1754 – 7 December 1817) was a Royal Navy officer and colonial administrator who served as the governor of New South Wales from 1806 to 1808.
+He is best known for his role in the mutiny on HMS Bounty, which occurred in 1789 while the ship was under his command.
+After being set adrift mid-ocean in Bountys launch by the mutineers, Bligh and those loyal to him sailed to the Dutch East Indies.
+En route they stopped for supplies on the Fijian island of Tofua, losing one man to native attack.
+Bligh and his men reached Kupang in Timor after a journey of 3618 nmi.

 On 13 August 1806, Bligh was appointed governor of the British colony of New South Wales, with orders to clean up the corrupt rum trade of the New South Wales Corps.
 His actions directed against the trade resulted in the so-called Rum Rebellion, during which Bligh was placed under arrest on 26 January 1808 by the New South Wales Corps and deposed from his command, an act which the Foreign Office later declared to be illegal.
 He died in London on 7 December 1817.

 Early life

 Bligh was born on 9 September 1754, but it is not clear where.
 It is likely that he was born in Plymouth, Devon, as he was baptised at St Andrew's Church on Royal Parade in Plymouth on 4 October 1754, where Bligh's father, Francis, was serving as a customs officer.
 Bligh's ancestral home of Tinten Manor in St Tudy, near Bodmin, Cornwall, is also a possibility.
 Bligh's mother, Jane Pearce (née Balsam), was a widow who married Francis at the age of 40.

 Bligh was signed for the Royal Navy at age seven, at a time when it was common to sign on a "young gentleman" simply to gain, or at least record, the experience at sea required for a commission.
-In 1770, at age 16, he joined HMS Hunter as an able seaman, the term used because there was no vacancy for a midshipman.
-He became a midshipman early in the following year.
-In September 1771, Bligh was transferred to and remained on the ship for three years.
+In September 1771, Bligh was transferred to HMS Crescent and remained on the ship for three years.